joxad/Notes/README.md

-# Notes
+# Project : Notes
-Crossplatform note application using ionic & electron
+Crossplatform note application using ionic & electron with Angular 2.

+# Steps done

+- Create web application
+- Create desktop application
+- Create mobile applications
+- List a mock of notes

+#TODO

+- Manage the version code of the apps

+> Locally

+- Create - edit a note
+- Show the detail of a note

+> WS

+- Add a backoffice (firebase ?)
+- Get the note from the api
+- Share note between users

 #Installation

 - Install ionic2 see the website http://ionicframework.com/docs/v2/getting-started/installation/